REGISTRATION CLOSED – FRENCH COURSES WINTER 2026

 Main objective: This course aims to help students improve their precision, accuracy, and fluency in French.
 The teacher uses various materials such as magazine articles and...

 Newspapers, songs, poems, recipes, and other resources are used to encourage classroom conversations.
-While the focus is on oral comprehension and production, grammatical aspects are also addressed.
+While the focus is on oral comprehension and production, grammatical aspects are also addressed. texts and discussions.

 Available formats: